Knox College, Toronto: Gallery organ

-In 1991, a second, 32-stop, three-manual instrument was added in a new rear gallery. (photo) (photo) It is an historically oriented organ in the North German baroque style, built as Opus 33 by Wolff & Associés of Laval, Quebec.
+In 1991, a second, 32-stop, three-manual instrument was added in a new rear gallery.
+It is an historically oriented organ in the North German baroque style, built as Opus 33 by Wolff & Associés of Laval, Quebec.
 The pipework is modelled on the Johan Niclas Cahman organ at Leufsta Bruk, Sweden from 1726/28.
 The case, though, is a modern interpretation of north-European style that does not refer to any particular historic instrument.

 The key action and stop action are both mechanical.
 The two bellows can be pumped either by foot or with an electric blower.

 Notably, the Wolff organ is tuned to a modified fifth comma meantone temperament devised by Harald Vogel following 17th-century Swedish theorists.
 This same tuning has been used for the Arp Schnitger organ in Norden, Germany.

 Academics

-Knox College is a wholly postgraduate institution, conferring four master's degrees and two doctorate degrees.
+Knox College is a graduate theological institution and seminary, conferring three basic degrees, four graduate degrees, and one diploma.
 It administers both academic programs for the general-interest study of theology and professional programs.
-The basic degree program comprises the degrees of Master of Divinity, Master of Pastoral Studies, Master of Theological Studies and Master of Religious Education.
-The advanced degrees of Master of Arts in Theology, Master of Theology, Doctor of Philosophy in Theological Studies and Doctor of Ministry are awarded conjointly with the University of Toronto.
+The basic degree and certificate program comprises the degrees of Master of Divinity, Master of Pastoral Studies, Master of Theological Studies, and Certificate in Theological Studies.
+The graduate degrees of Master of Arts in Theology, Master of Theology, Doctor of Philosophy in Theological Studies and Doctor of Ministry are awarded conjointly with the University of Toronto.